esvit/ng-table/README.md

 npm install -g grunt-cli
 npm install && bower install
 grunt
+npm test
 ```

 The karma task will try to open Firefox and Chrome as browser in which to run the tests.
 Make sure this is available or change the configuration in `karma.conf.js`

 ## Configuring ng-table
-For a list of configuration options available, see [Configuring your table with NgTableParams](https://github.com/esvit/ng-table/wiki/Configuring-your-table-with-ngTableParams)
+For a list of configuration options available, see [examples website](http://ng-table.com/)

 ## Updates